Gravitational wave: Spinning neutron stars

 As noted above, a mass distribution will emit gravitational radiation only when there is spherically asymmetric motion among the masses.
 A spinning neutron star will generally emit no gravitational radiation because neutron stars are highly dense objects with a strong gravitational field that keeps them almost perfectly spherical.
 In some cases, however, there might be slight deformities on the surface called "mountains", which are bumps extending no more than 10 centimeters (4 inches) above the surface, that make the spinning spherically asymmetric.
 This gives the star a quadrupole moment that changes with time, and it will emit gravitational waves until the deformities are smoothed out.

-Inflation

-Many models of the Universe suggest that there was an inflationary epoch in the early history of the Universe when space expanded by a large factor in a very short amount of time.
-If this expansion was not symmetric in all directions, it may have emitted gravitational radiation detectable today as a gravitational wave background.
-This background signal is too weak for any currently operational gravitational wave detector to observe, and it is thought it may be decades before such an observation can be made.
+Primordial gravitational wave

+Gravitational waves from the early universe could provide a unique probe for cosmology.
+Because these wave interact very weakly with matter they would propagate freely from very early time when other signals are trapped by the large density of energy.
+If this gravitational radiation could be detected it would be gravitational wave background complementary to the cosmic microwave background data.
+However the existence of primordial gravitational waves can also be inferred from their effects.

+Models of "slow-roll" cosmic inflation in the early universe predicts primordial gravitational waves that would impact the polarisation of the cosmic microwave background, creating a specific pattern of B-mode polarization.
+Detection of this pattern would support the theory of inflation and their strength can confirm and exclude different models of inflation.

+While claims that this characteristic pattern of B-mode polarization had been measured by BICEP2 instrument were later attributed to cosmic dust due to new results of the Planck experiment, subsequent reanalysis with compensation for foreground dust show limits in agreement with results from Lambda-CDM models.